 The Earth Element is associated with the change of seasons; its main function is to support and draw the elements together.
 In a double-Earth month such as January, its energy acts as a pivot to create harmony and balance between the seasons.
 As winter fades into spring, Earth will ease the way.

-In the Chinese calendar, January is the twelfth and final month of the lunar year.
-It is in a phase called Chui (丑); a time of soft Earth energy that nourishes unseen growth.
-Think of a seed waiting quietly in the soil, absorbing nourishment for creating the sprout that will emerge in the spring.
-This month, we too are incubating concepts, inspiration, and perceptions that will become evident to us later, when the time is ripe.
+In the calendar, January is the twelfth and final month of the Chinese lunar year.
+It is in a phase called Chui (丑), a time of soft Earth energy that nourishes unseen growth.
+Think of a seed waiting quietly in the soil, absorbing nourishment to create the sprout that will emerge in the spring.
+This month, we too, are incubating concepts, inspiration, and perceptions that will become evident to us later, when the time is ripe.

-You are a fixer.
-Have you noticed that it is far more agreeable to try to fix someone else’s problems than it is to fix your own?
-The interesting thing is that until someone is willing to commit to change and is motivated to implement the changes by themselves, there’s not much you can do to help, so look inward and do what you can to help yourself.
+You are a fixer; have you noticed that it is far more interesting to try and fix someone else’s problems than it is to fix our own?
+The interesting thing is that until someone is willing to change and is motivated to implement the changes by themselves, there’s not much you can do to help.
+Until that happens, focus inward and do what you can to help yourself.

 Money is a kind of energy that allows us to sustain ourselves materially; it gives us the freedom to live our lives in a constructive, meaningful way, and when we have money, it also means that we can use it to sustain our own selves as well as help others who are in need.
 Double earth energy can be a powerful force for good, so use it wisely.

 Things can get messy in a brand new year, so tackle and clean up problems now and you will be able to relax and enjoy leisure time later.
 With procrastination as your worst enemy, the more try to avoid pain in the short term, the more likely you are going to procrastinate again in the future.
 You inspire others, so dig in and get things done.